padamupreti/password-manager-api/README.md

 ```

 This project uses a [PostgreSQL](https://www.postgresql.org/) database.
 Json Web Tokens are used for
 authentication and user info is encrypted.
-Here is a sample `.env` file to be created at projet root for the
+Here is a sample `.env` file to be created at project root for the
 application to work:

 ```